 Ruyton Girls’ School is located in the heart of Kew, seven kilometres east of Melbourne’s CBD, and close to public transport and school bus routes.

-Set in landscaped gardens, Ruyton is fortunate to have a single–site campus where Early Learning, Junior School and Senior School are all linked.
+Set in landscaped gardens, Ruyton is fortunate to have a single-site campus in Kew with the finest education facilities where Early Learning, Junior School and Senior School are all linked.
 This fosters a strong sense of belonging, which manifests itself in a whole-school approach, with students, staff and parents working together as part of one school community.

 Our Strategic Directions incorporate plans for a new Performing Arts Centre.